awslabs/data-solutions-framework-on-aws/framework/API.md

 The removal policy when deleting the CDK resource.

-If DESTROY is selected, context value removeDataOnDestroy needs to be set to delete data.
+If DESTROY is selected, context value `@aws-data-solutions-framework/removeDataOnDestroy` needs to be set to true.
+Otherwise the removalPolicy is reverted to RETAIN.

 ---